 By default auto execution is enabled and can be found in the Auto Execution panel in the tool menu.
 Auto execution is controlled by a set of options that we list below.

-Always option is enabled by default and it does what we stated before, that is, execute the nodetree as much as possible.
+Always option does what we stated before, that is, execute the nodetree as much as possible.
 This option should not be used unless absolutely needed.
-A possible uses for it is as follows:

 Notice how Animation Nodes executes the nodetree constantly and regularly even if nothing is changing, that is, the inputs and outputs are always the same.
 (We realize that Animation Nodes is executing upon seeing a change in the execution time, thats because the execution time is nearly never the same due to many factors, even if the nodetree didn’t change)